nbw/battlesnake/README.md

 ### Conclusions:

 My initial thinking was that the strength of the method would be directly proportional to the depth of the tree (#3).
-However, because there was an inforced resposne time of 200 ms, it simply was too costly to increase the depth (each level would mean 3^n more possible nodes, i.e: 1,3,9,27,81,243,729, 2187).
+However, because there was an inforced response time of 200 ms, it simply was too costly to increase the depth (each level would mean 3^n more possible nodes, i.e: 1,3,9,27,81,243,729, 2187).
 Adding another level to the tree became too unweildly and it wasn't realistic given the constraints.
 The reality was, **the "painting of the grid" (#2) was by far the most important part.** If done correctly, I could ensure that my tree, no matter how many levels it had, would be influenced by all objects on the grid.

 I ended up winning my qualifier and moving to the semifinals automatically, but I came second in the semi's and didn't move onto the finals (so close!).